 What happens if a colorectal cancer screening test finds an abnormality?

-If a screening test finds an abnormality, additional tests may be recommended.
-These tests may include x-rays of the gastrointestinal tract, a sigmoidoscopy, or, most often, a colonoscopy if it has not already been done.
-If a polyp or tumor is found during a sigmoidoscopy, a biopsy or polypectomy may be performed during the test, and a colonoscopy may be recommended.
-If a polyp or tumor is found during a standard colonoscopy, a biopsy or polypectomy may be performed during the test to determine whether cancer is present.
-If a polyp or tumor is detected during virtual colonoscopy, the patient will be referred for a standard colonoscopy.
+If a screening test finds an abnormality (a lesion or tumor), additional tests may be needed.
+These tests most often include a colonoscopy if it has not already been done, such as in the case of stool blood testing.
+If an abnormality is found during sigmoidoscopy, a biopsy or polypectomy may be performed during the test, and a follow-up colonoscopy may be recommended.
+If an abnormality is found during a standard colonoscopy, a biopsy or polypectomy may be performed during the test to determine whether cancer is present.
+If an abnormality is detected during virtual colonoscopy, the patient will be referred for a standard colonoscopy.

 What new tests are being developed for colorectal cancer screening?

 Information about ongoing clinical trials that are studying methods for colorectal cancer screening can be found in NCI’s clinical trials database.
-You may also contact NCI’s Cancer Information Service at 1-800-4-CANCER (1-800-422-6237) for assistance with searching the clinical trials database or for other cancer information needs.
+You may also contact NCI’s Cancer Information Service at 1-800-4-CANCER (1-800-422-6237) for assistance with searching the clinical trials database.